-In my experience Tide is great for any 21st century businesses who needs an account quickly, no longer uses cheques and doesn’t work with international payments.
-At the time of writing they are rated ‘Excellent’ on Trustpilot with 14,382 reviews.
+In my experience Tide is great for any 21st century businesses who needs an account quickly and no longer uses cheques.
+When I last checked they were rated ‘Excellent’ on Trustpilot.

 Contrary to popular belief it’s even great for cash-based businesses!
 I’ve found it works fine with online payment providers such as PayPal, Stripe, GoCardless and Zettle.
 As such it’s ideal for:

 - Smaller limited companies

 There are now four business accounts to choose from and they even have a business savings account offering a very generous interest rates.
 Their core accounts are: